Do you live locally off-campus?

-A student, full-time or part-time, who does not live on campus.
+A commuter is a student, full-time or part-time, who does not live on campus owned property.
 Typically a commuter refers to a student living at home or with his or her parents, but can also mean any student who lives off-campus.
-If you are a Riverview Townhouse Resident, you are considered a Commuter.
+Commuter students can be of traditional college student age, or refer to adult learners.

-As a commuter student, your mode of transportation to campus is most likely a car.
-All students, commuter and resident, must purchase a parking permit to park on any campus property.
-Commuter students have designated parking lots on campus, these areas must be free of vehicles after 11:00pm.
-There are also over-night parking lots which commuters can utilize if they choose to stay on campus after 11:00pm.
-Parking permits are purchased through University Police, click here to get more information including the officials Parking Rules & Regulations.
+As a commuter student, your mode of transportation can vary from walking or biking to driving.
+All students who drive on campus, commuter and resident, must purchase a parking permit to park on any campus property.
+Commuter students have designated parking lots on campus.
+These areas must be free of vehicles after 11:00pm.
+There are also overnight parking lots which commuters can utilize if they choose to stay on campus after 11:00pm.
+Parking permits are purchased through University Police.
+For more information, including the official Parking Rules & Regulations, visit their website.

 Frequently Asked Questions